 sudo yum install <rstudio-server-package.rpm>

-The RStudio Server Pro binary is signed with a key belonging to RStudio, Inc. If you wish to verify this signature, you can obtain the public key from our website; save it into a file (e.g.
+The RStudio Server Pro installer is signed with a key belonging to RStudio, Inc. If you wish to verify this signature, you can obtain the public key from our website; save it into a file (e.g.

 rstudio-code-signing.key).
 You can also obtain it from a GnuPG keyserver using the following command:

 gpg --keyserver keys.gnupg.net --recv-keys 3F32EE77E331692F gpg --armor --export 3F32EE77E331692F > rstudio-code-signing.key